Written by: Nurudeen Tijani

 The Rumble Roller (RR) and foam roller are vital myofascial release tools.
 These tools help release and treat restricted and dysfunctional muscles.

 The foam roller works best on sensitive muscles, while the aggressive design of the rumble roller allows it to dig deeper and break up adhesions in the muscle.
-These rollers can help treat shoulder pain, patella tendonitis, Achilles tendonitis and plantar fasciitis.
+These rollers can help treat pain in the shoulder, knee, and foot.

-Massage balls are effective pain relief tools to treat elbow tendonitis, wrist tendonitis, forearm pain, quadriceps and patellar tendonitis, Achilles tendonitis, and plantar fasciitis.
+Massage balls are effective pain relief tools to treat tendonitis.

-For example, the peanut ball can release the forearm extensors, forearm flexors, and triceps muscle to cure of forearm, wrist, and elbow pain.
-The BodyStar ball can release the lower trapezius and rhomboids to cure shoulder blade pain.
+The peanut ball can release the forearm extensors, flexors, and triceps muscles to alleviate pain in the forearm, wrist, and elbow.
+The BodyStar ball can release the lower trapezius and rhomboids to fix shoulder blade pain.

 References